Accelerating Robotic Reinforcement Learning with Agent Guidance: Agent-guided Policy Search

 \subsubsection{Perception Module}

-The agent utilizes a VLM (Qwen3-VL \cite{Qwen3-VL}) to identify task-relevant keypoints (e.g., "USB port") from RGBD images.
+The agent utilizes a VLM to identify task-relevant keypoints (e.g., ``USB port'', ``socket'') from RGBD images.
 The VLM outputs 2D pixel coordinates $\mathbf{u}_{\text{key}}$, which are then deprojected into 3D world coordinates $P_{\text{world}}$ by Eq. \ref{eq:deproject},

 where $K \in \mathbb{R}^{3 \times 3}$ is the camera intrinsic matrix, and $[R, \mathbf{t}] \in SE(3)$ represents the camera extrinsic parameters relative to the robot base.
 This transformation maps semantic features from the image plane into the robot's task space, providing a metric foundation for geometric guidance.